GLOBAL MARKETS-European shares slip, but debt ceiling deal buoys U.S. futures | Business

 GLOBAL MARKETS-European shares slip, but debt ceiling deal buoys U.S. futures

-European stock indexes slipped slightly on Monday, lacking momentum with U.S. and UK markets closed, but news that the U.S. had reached a debt ceiling deal over the weekend kept Wall Street futures positive.
+European stock indexes edged lower on Monday and euro zone bond yields dropped, but news that the U.S. had reached a debt ceiling deal over the weekend kept Wall Street futures positive.

-European stock indexes slipped slightly on Monday, lacking momentum with U.S. and UK markets closed, but news that the U.S. had reached a debt ceiling deal over the weekend kept Wall Street futures positive.
+European stock indexes edged lower on Monday and euro zone bond yields dropped, but news that the U.S. had reached a debt ceiling deal over the weekend kept Wall Street futures positive.
 U.S. President Joe Biden and top congressional Republican Kevin McCarthy reached a tentative deal on Saturday to raise the federal government's $31.4 trillion debt ceiling, aiming to stop the U.S. from defaulting on its debt.

 The deal is expected to provide only short-term relief for markets, as worries linger about inflation and further rate increases.
 Asian stocks mostly rose, with Tokyo's Nikkei surging to a new 33-year high.
 But Chinese stocks fell after data showed profits slumping at China's industrial firms.

-At 1150 GMT, the MSCI world equity index was up 0.1% .
-European stock indexes initially opened higher, then faltered, with Europe's STOXX 600 down 0.1% on the day .
-But Wall Street futures rose, with S&P 500 e-minis up 0.3% and Nasdaq e-minis up 0.4%.
-U.S. and UK markets are closed on Monday for public holidays.
+At 1346 GMT, the MSCI world equity index was up 0.1% .
+European stock indexes initially opened higher, then faltered, with Europe's STOXX 600 down 0.2% on the day .
+But Wall Street futures rose, with S&P 500 e-minis up 0.2% and Nasdaq e-minis up 0.3%.
+U.S. and UK markets were closed for public holidays.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)